swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 This lists every file that ends with a `1`.
 This command:

-    ls /usr/bin/*.sh

-lists every file in `/usr/bin` that ends in the characters `.sh`.
-And this command:

     ls *4*1

-lists every file in the current directory whose name contains the number `4`, and ends with the number `1`.
+lists every file in the current directory whose name contains the number `4`, and ends with the number `1` (so it has also established that `4` must be before `1` in the filename).
 There are four such files:
 `0241`, `0341`, `0431`, and `0481`.

 So how does this actually work?
 Well...when the shell (bash) sees a word that contains the `*` character, it automatically looks for filenames that match the given pattern.
+Using the wildcard does *NOT* exclude cases where there are no characters between `4` and `1`, as the wildcard includes cases where there are *any* number of characters in place of the `*` character, even if there are zero characters.

 In this case, it identified four such files.
 Then, it replaced the `*4*1` with the list of files, separated by spaces.
 In other words, the two commands: